aws-ia/terraform-aws-eks-blueprints/docs/snippets/vpc-cni-custom-networking.md

 If you find that your nodes are not being created with the correct number of max pods (i.e. - for `m5.large`, if you are seeing a max pods of 29 instead of 110), most likely the `vpc-cni` was not configured *before* the EC2 instances.

 To be able to do this configuration you need access to your cluster from where you are deploying the terraform code.
-In case it is a private cluster access the VPC through a VPN, Direct Connect or Bastion, and ensure you have enough permissions.
+In case it is a private cluster access the VPC through a VPN, Direct Connect or Bastion, and ensure the entity used has enough permissions in the cluster.
 ## Components

 To enable VPC CNI custom networking, you must configuring the following components: